Ada Parris.

 Since then that question has generated the Four Freedoms™ framework (2018), Cyborg Shamanism™ (2019), The Myth of the Ego (2020), Source Patterns Intelligence™, the TERRA Method™, Threshold Coaching™, and the artistic body of work now known as Cartography Is Not Home (2026).

-Her work sits at the intersection of ancestral intelligence, AI ethics, and living systems.
+Her work moves between ancestral intelligence, AI ethics, and living systems — and the places where those three have not yet learned to speak to each other.
 She has spent nine years building a practice for reading what the inherited maps cannot show — for leaders, artists, and institutions at the moment the existing frameworks stop describing the territory.

 Ada is of Igbo lineage.
 Her ancestral research traces the L3b1a maternal haplogroup, and informs the artistic body of work Cartography Is Not Home, surfacing publicly in 2026.